tbrowder/Date-Names/README.md

 ### Future features

 1. Language-specific attributes to affect class behavior (e.g., allow raw truncation or not)
-2. Add additional hash names and types on a language basis
+2. Add additional array names and types on a language basis
-3. Graceful messages if a desired hash is empty [version 2+]
+3. Graceful messages if a desired array is empty [version 2+]
 4. Features desired by users

 The basic class is working (see **Planned features** above) and is